 The 3020i English walnut speakers from Q Acoustics are among the coolest vintage speakers available.
-Not only is it one of the coolest speakers, but it is also one of the best sounding speakers.
+Not only is it one of the coolest speakers, but it is also one of the best-sounding speakers.
 They have a High-Frequency Driver, which produces one of the purest sounds.

 The Klipsch Heritage Tabletop is a fantastic home speaker.
 The exterior is composed of walnut, giving this speaker a vintage appearance.

 This is a really affordable vintage option.
-For a low price, you get high-quality sound and classic design.
+For a low price, you get high-quality sound and a classic design.

 Best Bookshelf Speakers for Audiophiles